chromice/ae/README.md

 ## Form

-Form library allows you to populate form fields with values, validate posted forms and display error messages.
+Form library allows you to generate form controls, validate submitted values and display error messages.

 Each form must have a unique ID.
-This way the library knows which form has been posted, even if there are multiple pages on the form.
-The form
+This way the library knows which form has been submitted, even if there are multiple pages on the form.

 In general any form script would consist of three parts: form and field declaration, validation and HTML output.